 Yes, ABP MOC points may be earned in differing amounts by the learners and may be reported in quarter hour increments, if appropriate.
 Further, accredited providers may report ABP MOC credit for learners in PARS at one time or via multiple entries depending on how/when the credit is earned.
+Please note, a diplomate can only receive credit for completing an activity (unique ACCME Activity ID) once per day (date completed), with the exception of completion credit for journal-based CME activities.

 If requested by the participant, the provider must provide the participant with written documentation (eg, that could be downloaded or provided in hard copy), to include the name of the activity and the provider; the participant name; the date of completion of the activity; and the PARS activity identifier; in addition to a statement that the activity has been approved for ABP MOC Part 2 credit along with the number of MOC points awarded.